Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/Week_9/11_Week_9_exercises_hints_and_tips_Reading•_._Duration_10_minutes_10_min.md

 [Original lesson](https://www.coursera.org/learn/uol-fundamentals-of-computer-science/supplement/FAZNq/week-9-exercises-hints-and-tips)

 There is no text to summarize.
-The provided text appears to be a course outline or lesson plan for teaching regular languages and finite automata, including video lessons, discussion prompts, readings, and exercise instructions.
-It does not contain any specific information that needs summarizing.
-If you provide the actual text, I would be happy to help you summarize it in 6 sentences while preserving key information, formulae, links, and technical details.
+The provided text appears to be a course outline or lesson schedule for a computer science or programming class, specifically focusing on regular languages and finite automata.
+It outlines the topics and duration of each video, discussion prompt, reading assignment, and exercise for Lesson 5.0.

+If you provide the actual text to summarize, I'll be happy to help.